20 Best Virtual Team Building Games

 For this game, you have to split your employees into groups of equal quantities.
 You will then give each team different jigsaw puzzles with the same level of difficulty.
 Let them know that they have to assemble the puzzle within the set time.
 However, there’s a twist.
 Some of the pieces in their puzzle belong to the other groups.
 So, they have to figure that out in time and find a way to retrieve their missing pieces.

-A scavenger hunt is one of the best team-building activities, especially for companies that can rent a private resort.
+A scavenger hunt is one of the best online game for team building, especially for companies that can rent a private resort.
 However, this will take some preparation.
 You have to divide your employees into equally numbered groups.
 All the teams must go around the area to find items that the organizers hid.
 You’ll give them clues, and they have to get back to the starting point once the time is up.
 The team with the most items wins.
 This game will force your employees to work as a team.
 It also encourages creativity, especially if they have to solve riddles to find items.

 For this game, you will divide your workers into groups of two.
 Then, in every team, one member must sit with their back facing the other person.
 Give the other member a blank sheet of paper and a pen.
 The one with their back against the other will be given a photo, which they won’t show to their teammate.
 Instead, they have to describe what they see in the image without actually naming things in the picture.
 Meanwhile, their teammate will draw what is described to them.